Wenham, Massachusetts

 Wenham (/ˈwɛnəm/) is a town in Essex County, Massachusetts.
 The population was 4,979 at the time of the 2020 census.

-The town of Wenham, originally settled in 1635 and incorporated in 1643, has retained much of its historic character and rural scenery.
-It is a town of many open views of farm lands, lakes, woodlands, historic homes and old stone walls that accompany its winding tree-lined roads.
-It features nearly 300 acre of parks, playgrounds and recreational lands.
+The town of Wenham was settled in 1635 and incorporated in 1643, and is closely tied to its neighboring town of Hamilton, sharing a school system, library, recreation department and commuter rail station.

-Wenham is closely tied to its neighboring town, Hamilton, sharing a school system, library, recreation department, commuter rail station and newspaper.
-In 2010, the community of Hamilton-Wenham was listed among the "Best Places to Live" by Boston magazine.
+Noted for its historic character and rural scenery, Wenham has farm lands, lakes, woodlands, historic homes, and old stone walls that accompany its winding tree-lined roads.
+It features nearly 300 acre of parks, playgrounds, and recreational lands.